karthicgit/Terraformoci/SCHlog_to_privatestream/README.md

 Please specify the appropriate provider authentication if you are running outside OCI cloud shell.

-The required policies for service connector hub is not part of this example code.
+The required policies for service connector hub or streaming is not part of this example code.

 Reference doc : https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/connector-hub/create-service-connector-streaming-source.htm#stream-private